workshop/struct/README.md

 Ever lamented over your unorganised project files? `struct` solves that by _making your filesystem be your project structure_.
 How it is on disk is how it is in your project.
 Simple.

-Need to have multiple variants of a project depending on how you're sending to your customers? `struct`'s got you covered with target variants.
+Need to have multiple variants of a project depending on how you're distributing to your customers? `struct`'s got you covered with target variants.
 Now you get a project for each variant, with the ability to add additional source files and resources.
 Great for whitelabelling and multiple distribution channels!

 `struct` makes working with Xcode easy.
 You get simple, predictable project files that any developer can understand.
 Just treat your Xcode projects as a build artifact and feel the weight lift off your shoulders.